FaeizHamdard22/Dev/README.md

 ✅ Configured with Ansible
 ✅ Fully Automated Cloud Deployment

-From code to cloud – a complete DevOps lifecycle! ☁
+From code to cloud – a complete DevOps lifecycle! ☁️⚙️

+yaml
+Copy
+Edit